-D 2.1 The contest is open to students in full time education.
-Teams may be from schools, cadets, scouts or other youth groups.

-D 2.2 The maximum number in a team will be five students plus a manager and a pilot.
+- D 2.1 The contest is open to students in full time education.
+Teams may be from schools, cadets, scouts or other youth groups or undertaking an accredited apprenticeship (level 3 or 4). - D 2.2 The maximum number in a team will be five students plus a manager and a pilot.
 For the flying part of the contest a pilot can be supplied by the contest organisers if required.